UKHomeOffice/application-container-platform/developer-docs/platform_introduction.md

 ingress "dsp-hello-world-ingress" configured
 ```

-If the installation was successful, you should be able to visit the virtual machine ip on port 8081 and be greeted by _"Hello World"_.
+If the installation was successful, you should be able to visit the virtual machine ip on port 8081 and be greeted by _"Hello World no secret set"_.

 You can find the ip address of your cluster with: